Dave Fornell, editor of DAIC Magazine

 Hitachi's technology uses mathematical assumptions for calculating the vectors.
 GE’s system uses blood speckle tracking, which combines speckle tracking and high frame rates to track the echo returns of individual blood cells frame-by-frame.
 The Hitachi system takes about 30 seconds to a minute to process an image, and the GE system is supposed to process images in 10-20 seconds.

-• Artificial Intelligence to Aid Reproducibility: Philips Healthcare was the first to introduce elements of artifical intelligence (AI) algorithms on its Epiq ultrasound system a couple years ago.
+• Artificial Intelligence to Aid Reproducibility: Siemens Healthcare was the first to introduce elements of artifical intelligence (AI) algorithms into its cardiac echo systems several years ago to speed automation.
+Philips Healthcare also introduce elements of AI on its Epiq ultrasound system a couple years ago.
 It takes a 3-D echo dataset acquisition and automatically analyzes the image to identify the heart’s anatomy, labels it and then slices the optimal standard views for presentation.
 This eliminates issues with interoperator variability, because the software will always choose the optimal views based on machine learning, which uses thousands of prior exams representing the spectrum of patient anatomical variations.
 This would take years for a human operator to accumulate the same knowledge.
 Other vendors also have introduced elements of deep learning algorithms to help analyze echocardiograms or perform auto quantifications.
 Next generation echo systems will incorporate more AI features to further improve workflow by auto-completing time-consuming tasks and augmenting the sonographer so they can become more efficient and consistently accurate.

 All the major imaging system vendors are either developing their own AI or partnering with AI vendors.
 Siemens Healthineers announced a partnership with IBM Watson earlier this year at HIMSS 2017.
 GE Healthcare announced in May it is working with Partners HeathCare, which will be executed through the newly formed Massachusetts General Hospital and Brigham and Women’s Hospital Center for Clinical Data Science.
 Mass General has been developing its own AI system for radiology.
 In addition to its Epic echo software, Philips also developed its own AI to support enhance its IntelliSpace Enterprise medical imaging informatics platform, which is smart enough to pull all the patient’s relevant prior exams for the same anatomy and open the images in the exact same view as the current exam.